Mehedi-16/Database/MySQL/Chapter-03/Readme/Readme.md

     WHERE semester = 'Spring' AND year = 2018);
    ```

-5. **Intersection of courses taught in both Fall 2017 and Spring 2018**:
+5. **Write an SQL query to find the course IDs of courses that were offered in both Fall 2017 and Spring 2018 semesters.**:<br>
+     AND হলেই INTERSECT
    ```sql
    (SELECT course_id
     FROM section